 All classrooms will be saying the "Pledge of Allegiance" each day.
-If you wish your child not to participate please contact the elementary office.
+If you wish for your child to not participate please contact the elementary office.

 Policies

 Please see the end of this document, and/or the school website, building principal or superintendent for all policies.